d6lts/messaging/README.txt

 README.txt - Drupal Module - Messaging
 ======================================

+Note: This version is on maintenance mode so no more features for it.

 Drupal Messaging Framework

 This is a messaging framework to allow message sending in a channel independent way